dracula/foot/README.md

 Use the ini file and merge the [color] section with your existing file.

 If your file is 'clean' or just original.
-I'd recommend just to use the patching system described in INSTALL.md.
+I'd recommend just to use the patching system described in install.md file.

-Instructions can be found in the [INSTALL.md](https://github.com.com/foot/blob/master/README.md).

 ## Team